 · Intelligent Automation (IA)

-AI and automation are different, but they can work hand in hand to achieve greater outcomes.
+Both can work hand in hand to achieve greater outcomes.
 This collaboration is known as intelligent automation (IA).

-· AI-Powered Automation
+· Artificial Intelligence-Powered Automation

 How the Combination Works